 Couples sometimes decide to change one or two of the terms of their agreement.
 In this case, the remaining terms of the prenup will remain intact.
 If both parties choose to terminate the entire agreement altogether, both parties must submit their revocation in writing.

-Can a You Sign a Prenup After the Wedding?
+Can a You Sign a Prenup After You Get Married?

 Some couples may choose to sign a prenuptial agreement after they have walked down the aisle.
 In this case, both parties will need to create what is known as a post-nuptial agreement.
 This is very similar to a prenup and can be drawn up at any time following the marriage.
 Postnups can also be altered or modified later with the help of a legal professional.